Active Subsampling for Measurement-Constrained M-Estimation of Individualized Thresholds with High-Dimensional Data: Introduction

+Moreover, we formulate a minimax framework to study the optimality of our estimators.
+Unlike the traditional minimax framework, the distribution of a generic estimator $\hat\btheta$ depends on the joint distribution $P$ of $(X,\bZ,Y)$ as well as the sampling distribution $Q$, where $P$ is determined by the nature but we have the freedom to choose $Q$.
+After introducing two proper classes $\mathcal{P}(\beta,s)$ for $P$ and $\mathcal{Q}_N(\mathcal{P}(\beta,s))$ for $Q$, we define the $N$-budget minimax risk in $l_2$ norm as

 where the supremum is only for the distribution $P$ in $\mathcal{P}(\beta, s)$, the inner infimum is over all possible estimators $\hat{\btheta}$ based on the observed data and the outer infimum is over all possible sampling distributions $Q$ in $\mathcal{Q}_N(\mathcal{P}(\beta,s))$, which contains necessary constraints on $Q$ such as the conditional independence assumptions for the sampling mechanism and the budget constraint.
-We prove in Theorem~\ref{lowerbound1} that the $N$-budget minimax risk for estimating $\btheta$ in $l_2$ norm is lower bounded by $(s \log (d/s) /N)^{1/2}$, which implies that our proposed estimators are indeed rate optimal up to logarithmic factors in the measurement-constrained setting.
+We prove in Theorem~\ref{lowerbound1} that the $N$-budget minimax risk for estimating $\btheta$ in $l_2$ norm is lower bounded by $(s \log (d/s) /N)^{\frac{1}{2(\beta\wedge 1)}}$, which implies that our proposed estimators are indeed rate optimal up to logarithmic factors in the measurement-constrained setting.
+Finally, we also develop Lepski's methods to achieve adaptation to the unknown smoothness $\beta$ and sparsity $s$ respectively.